iiron3223/tappy_plane/README.md

 # Tappy Plane
 ![Game Image](assets/tappy.png)
 ## Description
-After a couple of months of my programming journey, I decided to give game development a try.
-I used pygame and made **Tappy Plane**, inspired by a popular mobile game.
-I have made a small design change in the behavior of the plane controlled by the player to better simulate fluid flying motion instead of bird wings flapping.
+In this simple game you control a plane, try to avoid numerous obstacles and collect stars.
+Game is simulating fluid flying motion instead of bird wings flapping.

 ## Installation
 To download the game, clone this repository using git or download files manually.
 Then simply run **main.py** using Python.